Zalomka

-The Zalomka (Заломка) is a karstic river in the southern part of Bosnia and Herzegovina and one of the largest sinking rivers in the country and the world.
-It collects its waters from Gatačko Polje.
+The Zalomka (Заломка) is a karstic river in the southern part of Bosnia and Herzegovina, and as part of the Neretva river system it is one of the largest sinking rivers in the country and Dinarides.
+It rises under the Morine plateau, near Brajićevići village in Gacko municipality, but also collects its upper course waters from Gatačko Polje.

 Geography

-The Zalomka River in its upper course runs through Gatačko Polje, and in a section from Rašćelice to Fojnica is called Đerope.
-After passing through shallow gorge the river enters Nevesinjsko Polje, where it is also called the Kolješka River.
+The Zalomka is a karstic sinking river and part of the Neretva river system that collect its waters in the southeastern Bosnia and Herzegovina.
+Its main feature is intermittent nature of its flow, which depends on seasons and precipitations.
+It is one of the largest sinking rivers in the country and Dinaric Alps.
+The Zalomka River in its upper course runs through western fringes of Gatačko Polje, and in a section from Rašćelice to Fojnica is called Đerope.
+After passing through shallow gorge the river enters another large karst field or polje, namely Nevesinjsko Polje, where it is also called the Kolješka River.

 The Zalomka's major tributaries are the Batuša, Markov Creek, Novaci, Jamnik, Sopiljski Creek a.k.a.
 "Babova Jama" (Jama=pit), Zovidol River, Bukovik, Vučine.

 The Zalomka River basin, particularly as part of the Nevesinjsko Polje, is a tectonic depression that is bounded by mountain ranges of different heights and highlands.
-The southern reaches of the polje is framed by relatively low mountains, while bordering on the Velež (mountain) on the east, in the north with the Crvanj mountain and the Morina plateau on the northeast, on the east-southeast are the mountains of Bjelasnica and Bab.
+The southern reaches of the polje is framed by relatively low mountains, while bordering on the Velež (mountain) on the east, in the north with the Crvanj mountain and the Morine plateau on the northeast, on the east-southeast are the mountains of Bjelasnica and Bab.
 The exact boundaries of the plateau and watersheds are difficult to determine in the karst due to the extreme porosity and cracking of the limestone that drains water underground.